chuckstack/chuckstack.github.io/src-ls/stack-tools.md

 - [Incus (virtualization)](https://linuxcontainers.org/incus/docs/main/): container and virtual machine (VM) tool to develop, test and deploy IT applications.
 - [iDempiere (ERP)](https://www.idempiere.org/): ERP for managing orders, inventory, invoices, payments, accounting and much of the data you need to execute operations in your organization.
 - [Mattermost](https://mattermost.com/): Open soruce collaboration tool (similar to slack and github discussions).
 It can be backed by PostgreSQL and run locally; therefore, it fits quite well in the chuck-stack.
+- [rsync.net](https://rsync.net): is an off-site storage service.
+This is a unique item on the list in that it is not open source.
+It is, however, pretty fantastic!
+It uses rsync as the client, which is already installed on almost all Linux servers.
+It costs the same as AWS S3.
+And, it gives you immutable backups without any additional configuration.
+Said another say, it is easy, reasonably priced and works as intended out of the box.

 He are the tools we want to use more: